Coherent microwave scattering: Scattering regimes

 For the simplest embodiment of linearly-polarized microwave scattering in the absence of magnetic depolarization, three regimes may arise due to the correlation between scatterers.
 The Thomson regime refers to free plasma electrons oscillating in-phase with the incident microwave field.
 The total scattering cross-section of an independent electron then coincides with the classical Thomson cross section and is independent of the microwave wavelength λ.
-Second, Shneider-Miles (SM, often referred to as collisional) scattering refers to collision-dominated electron motion with displacement oscillations shifted 90 degrees with respect to the irradiating field.
+Second, Shneider-Miles scattering (SM, often referred to as collisional scattering) refers to collision-dominated electron motion with displacement oscillations shifted 90 degrees with respect to the irradiating field.
 The total scattering cross-section correspondingly exhibits a ω2 dependency - a unique regime made possible through interparticle interactions.
 Finally, the Rayleigh scattering regime can be observed which is associated with restoring-force-dominated electron motion and shares a ω4 dependence with its volumetric polarizability optical counterpart.
 In this case the "scattering particle" refers to the entire plasma object.
 As such, plasma expansion may cause a transition towards Mie scattering.
 Note that the Rayleigh regime refers to small particle ω4 scattering here, rather than an even broader small-dipole approximation of the radiation.